instrumentisto/rust-incubator/1_concepts/1_5_convert_cast_deref/README.md

 Novices in [Rust] are often confused with the fact that [`AsRef`]/[`AsMut`] and [`Borrow`]/[`BorrowMut`] traits have the same signatures, because it may not be clear which trait to use or implement for their needs.

-They, however, differ quite clear in their semantics (and so in their blanket and non-blanket `impl`s):
+See [explanation in `Borrow` trait docs][`Borrow`]:

+> Further, when providing implementations for additional traits, it needs to be considered whether they should behave identical to those of the underlying type as a consequence of acting as a representation of that underlying type.
+Generic code typically uses `Borrow<T>` when it relies on the identical behavior of these additional trait implementations.
+These traits will likely appear as additional trait bounds.
+>
+> In particular `Eq`, `Ord` and `Hash` must be equivalent for borrowed and owned values: `x.borrow() == y.borrow()` should give the same result as `x == y`.
+>
+> If generic code merely needs to work for all types that can provide a reference to related type `T`, it is often better to use `AsRef<T>` as more types can safely implement it.

+And [another one in `AsRef` trait docs][`AsRef`]:

+> - Unlike `AsRef`, `Borrow` has a blanket impl for any `T`, and can be used to accept either a reference or a value.
+> - `Borrow` also requires that `Hash`, `Eq` and `Ord` for a borrowed value are equivalent to those of the owned value.
+For this reason, if you want to borrow only a single field of a struct you can implement `AsRef`, but not `Borrow`.

+So, as a conclusion:
-- [`AsRef`]/[`AsMut`] encode "is a" semantics, meaning that the implementor type may be represented as a reference to the implemented type.
-More like one type may mimic another one.
+- [`AsRef`]/[`AsMut`] means that the implementor type may be represented as a reference to the implemented type.
+More like one type contains another one, or is just generally reference-convertible to the one.
-- [`Borrow`]/[`BorrowMut`] encode "has a" semantics, meaning that the implementor type contains the implemented type inside and may borrow it.
-More like one type is a container for another one.
+- [`Borrow`]/[`BorrowMut`] means that the implementor type is equivalent to the implemented type in its semantics, differing only in how its data is stored.
+More like one type is just a pointer to another one.

-For example, it's natural for an `UserEmail` type to implement `AsRef<str>`, so it may be easily consumed in the code accepting `&str` (converted to `&str`).
-And it's good for some execution `Context` to implement `Borrow<dyn Repository>`, so it can be extracted and used where needed, without using the whole `Context`.
+For example, it's natural for an `UserEmail` type to implement `Borrow<str>`, so it may be easily consumed in the code accepting `&str` (converted to `&str`), as they're semantically equivalent regarding `Hash`, `Eq` and `Ord`.
+And it's good for some execution `Context` to implement `AsRef<dyn Repository>`, so it can be extracted and used where needed, without using the whole `Context`.

 ### Inner-to-outer conversion